The rank of diluted random graphs: Convergence of the spectral measure

-In the above mentioned cases of Erd\H{o}s-R\'enyi random graphs and random graphs with asymptotic degree distribution $F_*$, the assumption on $U_2(G_n)$ is easily checked.
+In the above-mentioned cases of Erd\H{o}s--R\'enyi random graphs and random graphs with asymptotic degree distribution $F_*$, the assumption on $U_2(G_n)$ is easily checked.
 This corollary implies that the study of the limiting spectral measure of random tree-like graphs boils down to the study of the local spectral measure at the root of the limiting GWT.
-As we have seen, the latter is fully characterized by a simple RDE involving its Cauchy-Stieltjes transform.
-Note however that this result does not give the full statement of Theorem \ref{th1}(i) : the almost sure convergence will be considered later.
+As we have seen, the latter is fully characterized by a simple RDE involving its Cauchy--Stieltjes transform.
+Note, however, that this result does not give the full statement of Theorem \ref{th1}(i); the almost sure convergence will be considered later. \begin{pf*}{Proof of Corollary \ref{cor:ESD}} By (\ref{eq:decompmu}), we may write for any bounded continuous function $f\dvtx\R\to\R$,